 The French Quarter’s story begins in 1699 when two French brothers, Iberville and Bienville, came to colonize Southeastern Louisiana.
-Today, that story is a gumbo of culture formed by more than three centuries of conquests, changing demographics and social mores.
+Today, that story is a gumbo of culture formed by more than three centuries of conquests, changing demographics and changing social mores.

 By 1704, Iberville built a fort on Lake Pontchartrain in what is now the New Orleans district called Spanish Fort.
 Bienville preferred a shipping port along the Mississippi River, so in 1718 he built a nub of town in what is now the French Quarter.
 Hence, their names are on two historic streets in New Orleans.
 By 1722 Bienville commissioned a block grid street plan, making New Orleans one of the first planned cities in America.
 Like equally historic Charleston and Savannah, the plan featured small squares set within a grid of blocks bounded by Decatur Street, Canal Street, Rampart Street and Esplanade Avenue.
 Unlike Charleston and Savannah, which have early British influence, the earliest architecture were Spanish and French.